 Identifying Vermiculite Insulation in Your Home

 Vermiculite insulation is typically loose-fill and can be recognized by its pebble-like appearance, usually gray-brown or silver-gold.
 It’s often found in attics, walls, and around pipes.
-Homes built before 1990 are more likely to contain vermiculite insulation.
+Homes built between 1930 and the 1970s are more likely to contain vermiculite insulation contaminated by asbestos.

 Health and Safety Regulations

 Handling vermiculite insulation requires caution.
 Asbestos contamination is a serious concern, governed under strict regulations by agencies such as the EPA and OSHA.
-Homeowners are strongly advised against attempting to remove vermiculite insulation themselves.
+According to the Washington State Department of Health and EPA, the vermiculite insulation sold under the name “Zonolite Attic Insulation” was sold and used in over 50,000 homes in Washington state.
+We advise against homeowners attempting to remove vermiculite insulation themselves.

 Professional Assessment and Remediation

 Due to the health risks associated with asbestos, professional assessment and remediation are crucial.
-Professionals can conduct tests to confirm the presence of asbestos and, if necessary, safely remove and dispose of the insulation.
+Asbestos abatement contractors can conduct tests to confirm the presence of asbestos and, if necessary, safely remove and dispose of the insulation.

 Benefits of Professional Vermiculite Removal